olgarithms/sphinx-tutorial/docs/getting-started-with-sphinx.md

 As you go on with the workshop, you can leave your server running and refreshing the webpage will show you the latest updates.

+{: .hint }
+🙌 You have now reached the [`2-getting-started-with-sphinx`](https://github.com/aelsayed95/the-office/tree/2-getting-started-with-sphinx) part of the tutorial.
+If not, check-out that branch and continue from there.

 <br />
 [Previous: Environment setup](./environment-setup.md){: .btn .float-left .mb-lg-4}